Waz2014/PacJune2022/README.md

 Exercise

 1. You run this in a VS Code Editor.
+2. Type npm install --gobal yarn
-2. Type yarn command hit enter
+3. Type yarn command hit enter
-3. Type yarn test hit enter.
+4. Type yarn test hit enter.
-4. Read the result in the console.
+5. Read the result in the console.
-5. Cosole will have read the following.
+6. Console will read the following.